Dr-Joe-Roberts/olfactometeR/README.md

-There are a number of features I intend to develop for `olfactometeR` to help streamline data analysis and visualisation for behavioural experiments using olfactometery.
+There are a number of features I intend to develop for `olfactometeR` to help streamline data analysis and visualisation for behavioural experiments using olfactometry.
 If you have any suggestions or if you discover any issues please report them\!